 Iwriter vs Hirewriter (Review)

-Are you thinking about blog writing?
+So are you thinking about blog writing?
 Want to make money through your writing skills?
-Or looking for best article writing websites for your own purposes?
+Or looking for best article writing websites for your business?
 Let’s start the journey!
 Today I am going to discuss with you two popular article writing services websites.
-Those are Iwriter and Hirewriters.
+These are Iwriter and Hirewriters.
 Both platforms for freelance writing.
-Both sites cater to those looking to get writing jobs done for their own websites, and writers who are seeking a place to use their skills to earn money.
+Both sites are very helpful to those who looking to get writing jobs done for their own websites, and writers who are seeking a place to use their skills to earn money.

 Iwriter vs Hirewriter

 Freelance writers seeking work can use Iwriter or Hirewriter as fast and easy ways to earn some extra money.
 However, there are big differences between these websites in terms of what writers can gain from signing up to them.
 When posing the Iwriter vs Hirewriter debate, it is important for writers to consider how much they can earn, what kind of writing topics are available, how efficient writing for the clients will be, as well as how the writer ranking system works.

 The amount of money you are able to earn on both Iwriter and Hirewriter depends on factors such as your overall rating, length of the article and how many articles you are able to write within the time you have.

 There are 4 levels of experience on this website, you will start off with no ratings and have a basic rating.
 Then you have the option to progress to premium, elite, and elite plus ratings if clients are satisfied with your writing and you submit work on time.
 There is a similar system in operation on Hirewriter, where you start as a beginner, then move onto being the next levels which are general, skilled and expert.
 The amount you are able to earn on each site is dependent on these ratings which can change in relation to how well you write, whether clients are satisfied with your work or reject it, and whether you submit work on time or not.